golovewkin/react-materialUI-firebase-starter/README.md

 14. Change DataBaseService according to your needs.
 It could be HTTP request to your server etc...

 ## Note
-This project is just a start point, you can add yourself:
+This project is just a starting point, you can add yourself:
 1. Typescript
 2. Login with Google provider
 3. Google recaptcha but it requires a server or cloud functions.
 Maybe Firebase reCAPTCHA?